NM Community Schools Newsletter

 NEA Community Schools Blended Learning Cohort

-The NEA Community Schools Blended Learning Cohort is a FREE and OPEN professional learning community, comprised of community school practitioners.
-The network includes online/virtual learning modules, monthly virtual cohort meetings, and in-person convenings just as soon as that is again possible.
+The NEA Community Schools Blended Learning Cohort is a FREE and OPEN professional learning community of community school practitioners.
+The Network includes online/virtual learning modules, monthly virtual cohort meetings, and in-person convenings as soon as we can do that again!

-You can access the cohorts by creating a free edCommunities login here .
-There are two options: Community Schools Cohort 2, focuses on getting started, the needs and asset assessment, and engagement, Cohort 3, focuses on problem-solving, implementation, and improvement science.
+You can access the Cohorts by creating a free edCommunities login here and then searching for Community Schools Cohort 2, which is aimed at getting started, the needs and asset assessment, and engagement, and/or Cohort 3, which is aimed at problem-solving, implementation, and improvement science.
 Access the learning modules by creating a free login on the Learn Upon Platform here.

-If you have questions, contact David Greenberg at GreenbergDavid5@gmail.com.
+If you have questions, please feel free to contact David Greenberg at GreenbergDavid5@gmail.com.

 ECHO for Community Schools: A Community of Practice in New Mexico

 What.
 The goal of ECHO for Community Schools (CS) is to provide effective, ready to use, and versatile tools and strategies in a virtual community of practice.